-Opening Autumn 2017: New SEN day school for children with communication and associated difficulties.
+Specialist Day School for children with communication challenges and associated difficulties.

 About Our School

-Aurora Redehall School will support children aged 6-16 years with communication difficulties typically associated with Asperger’s Syndrome and Autism.
+Aurora Redehall School supports children aged 6-16 years with communication difficulties typically associated with Asperger’s Syndrome and Autism.

 Students are likely to experience challenges with social communication and interaction with others and may have additional issues around their understanding of the social rules.
 These difficulties can impact on their emotional well-being and ability to participate in education.
 Larger environments requiring movement between classrooms, noise and big groups can create anxieties which become debilitating and a block to learning, resulting in many having extended periods out of school and then falling behind their peers.

-Redehall School will provide an environment conducive to learning for this specific student profile, designed to help them re-engage with learning and enjoy school life.
+Redehall School provides an environment conducive to learning for this specific student profile, designed to help them re-engage with learning and enjoy school life.
 With the right support, most students will have the opportunity to achieve academic success and work towards GCSEs.

 It’s quite simple – we believe in empowering uniqueness.
 We want every child and young person to achieve their full potential; educationally, socially and personally.
 We work with students to help them grow and develop in their own unique and inspiring ways.